mattintech/PyKATh/README.md

 **This is not an offical Samsung library or repository**

 A colleciton of python code that assists in the creation of a signed access token to be used with the Samsung Knox Cloud Service 'KCS' APIs.
+For more information on the flow of Samsung's Knox Cloud Authentication API - see their tutorial here: (https://docs.samsungknox.com/dev/knox-cloud-authentication/tutorial/tutorial-for-customers-generate-access-token/)

+## Currently supported KCS APIs

+This library can generate signed Tokens for the following Samsung KC Services:
+- Knox Mobile Enrollment ('KME')
+- Knox Conifgure ('KC')
+- Knox E-FOTA ('KE1')
+- Knox Asset Intelligence ('KAI')
+- Knox Guard ('KG')
+- Knox Deployment Program ('KDP')

+Todo
+- Knox Manage ('KM') is currently not supported, but work is in progress.

 ## Prerequesits